 The node with the name geometry is mandatory.
 It represents the actual unit's optical manifestation.
 Without it the model will not be visible.
 It is child element of the root node and the parent of sub-parts of the geometry definition.
 Some are special in their function, such as the glow element.
-It makes the unit get the team color. oreglow is a special grouping node.
-It contains the glowing elements hat are shown when a mining station is currently active (unloading a freighter).
+It makes the unit get the team color.
 LODs on the other hand are meant for representations of different details.
 See Level of Display on the concept.
 Officers quartes nodes (oq) are for the officers upgrades of starbases.